sumeetvaidya/bootcamp-project-1/README.md

 ```
 database_connection_string ='sqlite:///Muskies.db'
 ```
-The project also leverages ten years of daily stocks trades from Yahoo Finanace for the following Indices: Crypto, Bonds, SP500 and the Gold Index.
+The project also reads historical ticker prices from an excel workbook

 - - -
 ## Installation Guide